vikraman/popl22-symmetries-artifact/README.md

 ### Structure

-  - `Common`: Common lemmas and definitions about natural numbers and lists, used thorought the project.
+  - `Common`: Common lemmas and definitions about natural numbers and lists, used in the project.
-  - `Coxeter`: Definitioninition and properties of Coxete relation and the rewriting system based on it.
+  - `Coxeter`: Definition and properties of the Coxeter relation and the rewriting system based on it.
   - `Equiv`: The main proof of equivalence between Pi and UFin.
   - `Examples`: Examples of reversible boolean circuits showing applications of the semantics.
   - `Experiments`: Various experiments, alternative approaches and earlier results.